Duality between open systems and closed bilayer systems: Thermofield double states as quantum many-body scars

 {\it The duality.}~ On the open system side, we employ the GKSL equation in the Heisenberg representation \cite{Gorini_1976,Lindblad_1976},\cite[Sec.
 3.2.3]{breuer2002theory}:

-Here $O_t$ is a Heisenberg operator of some observable, $\L$ is a Lindbladian superoperator (Lindbladian), $H$ is the Hamiltonian which is responsible for the coherent part of evolution, and $\cal D$ is the dissipation superoperator (dissipator).
+Here $O_t$ is a Heisenberg operator of some observable, $\L$ is a Lindbladian superoperator (Lindbladian), $H$ is the Hamiltonian which is responsible for the coherent part of evolution, and $\cal D$ is the dissipation superoperator (dissipator) to be defined later.
 The operator $O_t$ acts in a Hilbert space $\mathscr{H}$.
 The expectation value $\langle O \rangle_t$ of the observable $O$ evolves in time according to $\langle O \rangle_t=\tr \rho_0 \, O_t$, where $\rho_0$ is the initial state of the open system.

 It is well-known that an open system can be formally mapped to a closed system with doubled degrees freedom, i.e. with the Hilbert space $\mathscr{H}\otimes \mathscr{H}$.
 Under this map, any operator $O$ on the open system side maps to a vector $|O\rangle\rangle$ in $\mathscr{H}\otimes \mathscr{H}$, the Lindbladian superoperator $i\L^\dagger$ maps to the ``Hamiltonian'' operator $\cal H$ acting in $\mathscr{H}\otimes \mathscr{H}$, and the GKSL equation \eqref{Lindblad equation_1} maps to the ``Schr\"odinger equation'' $i\partial_t |O_t\rangle\rangle={\cal H} |O_t\rangle\rangle$ \cite{baranger1958problem, havel2003robust, Medvedyeva_2016_Exact}.
 This map is merely a homomorphism between two linear spaces, the space of operators on the open system side and the space of wave vectors on the closed system side.
 Importantly, under this map the operator $\cal H$ is never self-adjoint (except a trivial case of no dissipation, ${\cal D}=0$).
 While such non-Hermitian Hamiltonians can be useful \cite{roccati2022non}, in general they do not correspond to any physical system.